Home » Blog » DIY Home Projects » How to Make Wood Bench with Metal Legs

 5. Flip Over Bench

 The bench should now be complete!
 Check to make it’s sturdy and adjust screws if needed.
+I usually end up tightening them a bit.

 This wood bench also worked double duty as seating at our dining room table for awhile.